alonzi/monte-carlo/README.md

 4. Aggregate the results

 ### N.B. - Every discipline uses different terminology and variations on this approach.
-Always check to make sure you aren't talking past eachother
+Always check to make sure you aren't talking past eachother.

 # Example 1 - flipping a coin
 Let's follow the method for flipping a coin